Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 • Keep moving

-When we discuss weightlifting, we are also referring to the routine in which you perform the weightlifting.
+When we discuss weightlifting or strengthening, we are also referring to the routine you use to perform the weightlifting.
 You can easily find the perfect stretches, pain-relieving strategies, nerve mobility exercises, and spinal mobility exercises in my book, Revision Sciatica.

 Safe exercises include: